 However, the region has moved to resolve some of the capacity issues related to water infrastructure.
-The existence of regional or sub-regional wastewater agencies, such as the Metropolitan Water Reclamation District of Greater Chicago or Fox Valley Water Reclamation District, speaks to the economies of scale present in the complicated endeavor that is wastewater treatment.
+The existence of regional or subregional wastewater agencies, such as the Metropolitan Water Reclamation District of Greater Chicago or Fox Valley Water Reclamation District, speaks to the economies of scale present in the complicated endeavor that is wastewater treatment.
 On the supply side, the DuPage Water Commission, Central Lake County Joint Action Water Agency (JAWA), and Northwest Suburban JAWA all provide examples of consolidated service.
-In the wake of a recent LTA study, the communities of Montgomery, Oswego and Yorkville are investigating sharing services in the water area.19 Unlike some other forms of municipal infrastructure, investor-owned water companies manage some water systems.
-These all present options for communities as they consider how to best manage and improve their water management systems.
+Stemming from a recent LTA study, the communities of Montgomery, Oswego and Yorkville are investigating sharing water services.19 Unlike some other forms of municipal infrastructure, investor-owned water companies manage some water systems.
+Communities can consider these options when determining how best to manage and improve their water management systems.